Invitation to participate

 Symposium (1.5 hours)

 Each symposium will consist of up to three presentations plus one discussant.
 If it is double symposia, one symposium could have four presentations and the second one three presentations plus one discussant.
-Symposium presentations should include theoretical framework and detail presentation of method, analyses, and results.
-It is expected that symposium papers provide an overview of recommendations and/or application of the projects.
+Symposia presentations should include theoretical framework and detail presentation of method, analyses, and results.
+It is expected that symposia papers provide an overview of recommendations and/or application of the projects.
 It is expected that these presentations will be thematically linked.
-The symposium Convener who will also Chair the session, should forward the submission form on behalf of all the presenters, together with copies of the symposium abstracts (both overall and for each individual paper).
-Symposium presenters should NOT submit their own abstracts individually or separately.
+The symposium Convener who will also Chair the session, should forward the submission form on behalf of all the presenters, together with copies of the symposia abstracts (both overall and for each individual paper).
+Symposia presenters should NOT submit their own abstracts individually or separately.
 The submission must include the name and complete contact information for the single individual responsible for the symposium and a 250 word maximum introduction to the thematic content of the symposium and an abstract for each of the papers to be presented within the symposium.

 Individual Research Paper Session (1.5 hours)